Skip to content

 • small ration and water pack

-• one utility item matching background or homeland
+• one utility item matching background or village origin

 • one saved starter loadout suggestion